 TOUR PETER'S STUDIOS

-After Peter passed away we had a video made of both his upstairs and his downstairs studios in Santa Fe.
-Mundo Bravo did a wonderful job with the studio tours and has reissued this now on Vimeo.
-He said of it,
+After Peter passed away his family had a video made by Mundo Bravo of both Peter's upstairs and downstairs studios in his Santa Fe home.
+His upstairs studio was used in winter because the downstairs studio, though much larger, only had wood heat and could be very cold!
+Mundo Bravo did a wonderful job of showing both studios with background jazz that Peter loved.
+Mundo Bravo has reissued this studio tour now on Vimeo and says of it,

 Think this one should be dusted off... a little offering I shot 15 years ago of Peter Aschwanden's studio at the time of his death.
 Peter was the illustrator for John Muir Publications here in Santa Fe.
 His artwork for them helped make some of their books like "How to keep Your Volkswagen Alive" and "The People's Guide to Mexico" into counter culture classics.*